 Arboriculture is a fulfilling profession that not only nurtures your love for nature but also contributes to the greater good.
 As an arborist:

-You Become a Steward of the Environment: You play a critical role in conserving the green cover, combating climate change, and making our world a better place.
+- You Become a Steward of the Environment: When you become an Arborist, you play a critical role in conserving the green cover, combating climate change, and making our world a better place.

 Unearthing the Roots: The History of Arboriculture